 By Matthew S. Helmer

 DRG Group member Matthew S. Helmer serves as Assistant Vice President and Chief Communications Officer for University Advancement at Colorado State University.
-He’s got a list of hopes and dreams for what stays (contactless delivery!) and what goes (events without a purpose) when the pandemic ends.
+He’s fully vaxxed, yet mostly still masked up—and most definitely down for hugs again!
 Connect with Matthew on LinkedIn or Twitter.